ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/articulation-points/lessons/010_conclusion.md

    - Use local algorithms that focus on high-degree vertices
    - Implement incremental updates for dynamic graphs
 </details>

+## Learning Reflection: Mastering Articulation Points

+Use this checklist to gauge your understanding:

+### Conceptual Understanding
+- [ ] I can explain what an articulation point is to someone without a technical background
+- [ ] I understand why articulation points are important in network analysis
+- [ ] I can identify articulation points in simple graphs by hand

+### Algorithm Mechanics
+- [ ] I understand how DFS is used to find articulation points
+- [ ] I can explain the concept of discovery time and low value
+- [ ] I understand the difference between handling root and non-root vertices

+### Implementation Skills
+- [ ] I can implement the basic articulation points algorithm
+- [ ] I can modify the algorithm for related problems (bridges, biconnected components)
+- [ ] I can optimize the algorithm for different scenarios

+### Application Abilities
+- [ ] I can identify potential uses for articulation points in my field
+- [ ] I can translate real-world problems into graph representations
+- [ ] I can interpret the results of the algorithm in practical contexts

+Areas where you checked fewer boxes represent opportunities for further study and practice.

 ## Further Learning Resources 📖